Stuffed Bread Loaves with Speck and Provola – Crunchy and Tasty

 • Good both hot and cold.

-Try them warm, with the melted cheese and fragrant speck: a real treat!
-If you make them again, tag me: I always enjoy seeing your versions!
+Try them while still warm, with the cheese melting and the speck giving off its aroma: a true delight!
+If you make them, tag me: I always love to see your versions!

-Variation?
-You can substitute speck with cooked ham, salami, or even grilled vegetables for a vegetarian version!
+Variant?
+You can substitute the speck with cooked ham, salami, or even grilled vegetables for a vegetarian version!

-Try them warm, with the melted cheese and fragrant speck: a real treat!
-If you make them again, tag me: I always enjoy seeing your versions!
+Try them while still warm, with the cheese melting and the speck giving off its aroma: a true delight!
+If you make them, tag me: I always love to see your versions!

-Variation?
-You can substitute speck with cooked ham, salami, or even grilled vegetables for a vegetarian version!
+Variant?
+You can substitute the speck with cooked ham, salami, or even grilled vegetables for a vegetarian version!

 Author image